Reebok Ridgerider Trail 2.0 Fully Reviewed Review Facts

 There's some midsole cushioning to help with the forces of impact but reviewers did point out that it felt very hard underfoot.
 The cushioning received mixed reviews from users, though, some preferred the harder base saying that it felt more supportive.

 The Reebok Ridgerider Trail 2.0 doesn't provide too much responsiveness.
 The midsole isn't squishy but the outsole is thick enough that it prevents the wearer from getting too much ground feedback.
 The hard midsole cushioning provides barely any energy-return which definitely took away from the ride experience for many reviewers.

-The Ridgerider Trail 2.0 does well when it comes to support.
+The Ridgerider Trail 2.0 does well when it comes to supporting.
 Even users who complained about the hard cushioning did feel that it offered plenty of support.
 The upper, which fits well, is plenty supportive, too.
-A few reviewers also pointed out that there was plenty of support even for high arched
+A few reviewers also pointed out that there was plenty of support for runners, therefore, good high arch running shoes

 The Reebok Ridgerider Trail 2.0 is made for trail running, there's no doubt about that.
 It doesn't have a rock plate but reviewers still felt well-protected.
 A toe bumper keeps toes from getting pulverized by hard obstacles and the upper is outfitted with closed mesh so feet can breathe without letting in little rocks and pebbles.